pajtai/app-state/README.md

 * `state(path, value)` - returns state
 * `state.set(path, value)` - returns state

-You can use the name method or the shortcut method that is the state instance itself.
+You can use the named method or the shortcut method that is the state instance itself.

 ```javascript
 state.set('user.profile', { library : library });